Blue skies, mountain views, green everything. That’s summertime in Seattle. Who would have time for a mid year financial check?

-So the last thing on most people’s minds is any kind of financial thinking, let alone financial planning.
+The last thing on most people’s minds is financial planning.
 But there’s a quick way to make sure you are on top of the most important parts of your financial life.
-These tasks apply to any part of the year, but if you are wanting to streamline to the most salient, here they are:

 2) Forecast out what your big expenses/activities will be for the next 3 months.
 This will help you to manage your spending so that you stay within your range of monthly spending.
 The way it works: You know you have a service check coming up for your car.
 It’ll be $300.
 Forecast it out for which month it’ll occur.
 When that month starts, remember that you already have spent $300.
 This will be your counterbalance when you want to make an impulse purchase.